bradleymarques/tutorial-deploying-django-to-elastic-beanstalk/README.md

     - The line `export ...` exports the Elastic Beanstalk environment variables to the process running the command
     - We also add `--noinput` to the migration command to prevent it waiting for user input it will never receive
 14. Once these changes have been made, redeploy and you should (hopefully) see the same thing on Elastic Beanstalk as locally.

+## Static Files and Django Compressor

+TODO: COMPLETE THIS